OpenNMT/OpenNMT-py/README.md

 pip install -r requirements.txt
 ```

-NOTE: If you have MemoryError in the install try to use:
+Note: If you have MemoryError in the install try to use:

 ```bash
 pip install -r requirements.txt --no-cache-dir
 ```
+Note:

+- some features require Python 3.5 and after (eg: Distributed multigpu, entmax)
-Note that we currently only support PyTorch 1.1 (should work with 1.0)
+- we currently only support PyTorch 1.2 (should work with 1.1)

 ## Features